 “After a fantastic summer here at Blackpool Zoo this momentous birth means we have all ended the season on a huge high.“

-The IUCN Red List of Threatened Species 2008 lists Hartmann’s Mountain Zebras as vulnerable with a total population of around 9000.
+The IUCN Red List of Threatened Species 2008 lists Hartmann’s Mountain Zebras as vulnerable.

 Current studies indicate that this number could decline by more than 10 per cent in the next 25 years due to an increase in hunting and loss of natural habitat to agriculture.